 Can wipe warmers cause diaper rash?

 I hadn’t really thought about this particular issue until I started digging into parent experiences.
-As it turns out, some people have complained that their wipe warmer caused diaper rashes on their baby.
+As it turns out, some people have complained that their wipes warmer caused diaper rashes on their baby when using them during diaper changes.

 Diaper rashes occur when the skin of your baby becomes irritated or overly dry.
 When this happens, small cracks open in the surface of the skin and bacteria are more easily able to slide in and cause problems.
 Once bacteria have taken hold, you have a diaper rash on your hands.
 Thus, the root cause of a diaper rash is usually whatever is causing the irritation.
 Reasons could include chemicals, dryness, excess moisture, urine or poop left on the skin, or something else.